Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary: Introduction

-An increasingly promising theoretical explosion mechanism is the double detonation, which was first proposed by \citet{Nomoto_1982} \citep[see][for a history]{Townsley_2019}.
-In the double detonation, a carbon/oxygen WD accretes a layer of helium on its surface from a helium-rich companion.
-This helium shell detonates and generates an inward-moving shock that converges within the core, igniting it and leading to a complete detonation of the WD.
 A variety of studies have shown that the double detonation may indeed be a viable SN Ia channel, as the spectra and light curves around maximum light from explosion models can be satisfactory matches for some observed SNe Ia \citep{Sim_2010,Kromer_2010,Woosley_2011,Blondin_2017,Townsley_2019,shen_2021_nlte}.
 Additionally, the breadth of many observed SNe Ia is also satisfied by theoretical models of double detonations \citep{Polin_2019,Shen_2021}.
-This is possible due to the variable mass configuration and line of sight-dependence \citep{Shen_2021,Collins_2022} in double detonations which allows for a wide range of observational properties, including peak brightness and photospheric velocities.
-The double detonation progenitor may also vary in composition and thickness of the surface helium layer which determine the production of high velocity, high mass mass elements which also impacts observables \citep{Woosley_2011,Polin_2019,Shen_2021}.
+This is possible due to the variable mass of the sub-Chandrasekhar progenitor and line of sight-dependence in double detonations which allows for a wide range of observational properties, including peak brightness and photospheric velocities \citep{Shen_2021,Collins_2022}.
+The double detonation progenitor may also vary in composition and thickness of the surface helium layer which determine the production of high velocity, high-mass elements that can have a significant impact on the observables \citep{Woosley_2011,Polin_2019,Shen_2021}.
+It is worth noting that while the double detonation has seen much success in the past decade, there remains some doubt about the scenario, particularly regarding the robustness of the core ignition prior to the complete disruption of the companion \citep{Moll_2013,Fenn_2016,Roy_2022}.

 This wide array of variables is potentially a boon for the double detonation when it comes to explaining the span of most SNe Ia given the broad combinations of peak luminosities, decline rates, and spectral indicators that the candidate scenario can generate.
 Because of this flexibility, the double detonation may be able to explain the scatter and outliers across the Philips relation.
 For example, 2011fe and 2011by are a particular set of “twin” SNe that are extremely similar in their optical spectra and light curves, but differ markedly in the UV and have a relatively large peak magnitude difference of 0.33 \citep{Foley_2013,Graham_2015,Foley_2020}.
 This specific contradiction to the standard SN Ia model has been suggested to be from progenitor metallicity differences \citep{Foley_2020}, though this is not conclusive and metallicity alone cannot explain all of the other peculiarities observed in the population of SNe Ia.
 It is possible that some of these may be solved by the right combination of progenitor parameters and observed line of sight in the double detonation scenario.
 That is, one might be able to change multiple parameters of the underlying system in such a way as to keep something as specific as the maximum light optical spectrum fixed while other features such as the UV and maximum brightness vary.